 Luckily, there’s a way to not only stand out from other home buyers but also to expedite your mortgage approval process.
 By getting preapproved for a mortgage before you even put in an offer on a home, you can significantly increase your chances of having your offer selected.

 A mortgage preapproval refers to a letter from your lender indicating that you meet the standards for a mortgage loan within a certain price range.

 There are a couple of benefits to getting preapproved in advance of viewing houses.
-One of the most important factors is that it strengthens your offer when bidding on a home that you love.
+One of the most significant factors is that it strengthens your offer when bidding on a home that you love.

 Many deals fall through because of financing issues even after the seller accepts an offer.
 If you have a preapproval letter to submit as well, the seller knows that the deal is more likely to close by accepting your offer than someone else’s.

-Also, real estate agents typically want to see that you’ve been preapproved before they show you houses.
+Furthermore, real estate agents typically want to see that you’ve been preapproved before they show you houses.
 They don’t want to waste their time showing clients houses if they cannot buy a home.

 Mortgage Preapproval Letter

 Getting a mortgage preapproval letter also gives you a chance to see how large of a home loan you’ll be approved for, helping to narrow down your home search to the suitable price range.